-Employees who change employment from one diocesan site to another may not carry over their annual leave balances to their new jobs.
-If the leave is not taken prior to the transfer, it will be paid (generally, on a bi-weekly basis until exhausted).
-While employees who transfer may not carry over their annual leave balance to their new jobs, they do retain seniority for purposes of annual leave accrual, provided no break in service occurs and they transfer into a leave eligible position.
+All other employees who change employment from one diocesan site to another may not carry over their annual leave balances to their new jobs.
+They will, however, receive payment for all unused annual leave.
+Effective September 1, 2023, the payout will be capped at their annual rollover limit.

+While employees who change employment from one diocesan site to another may not carry over their annual leave balances to their new jobs, they do retain seniority for purposes of annual leave accrual, provided no break in service occurs and they transfer into a leave eligible position.
 (See Rehire)

-Employees who have a change in status rendering them no longer eligible for annual leave will receive payment for all accrued, unused annual leave at the rate of pay in effect just prior to the change in status.
-Generally, payments will be made on a bi-weekly basis until the leave is exhausted.
+All employees, including 12 Month Contracted School Employees, who have a change in employment classification rendering them no longer eligible for annual leave will receive payment for all unused annual leave at the rate of pay in effect just prior to the change in classification.
+Effective September 1, 2023, the payment will be capped at their annual rollover limit.